HITECHCRIME/HC_SG143_Getem_Snitch/README.md

 get'em snitch

+get'em sniiitch
+get'em sniiitch
+get'em sniiitch
 get'em snitch
 get'em snitch
-get'em snitch
-get'em snitch
-get'em snitch
 get'em snitch yaaaa

 SNITCH
-prude bitch brood bitch (brood bits) suppress the flinch such a glitch itch
+prude bits brood bitch

-brood bitch brood bitch
 suppress the flinch
+such a glitch itch
+the f the flinch
+such a glitch itch
+in your ditch bitch

+the f the flinch
-such a glitch
+such a glitch itch
+in your ditch bitch

-trick is not to care about a diss get in tha niche don't change your pitch switch'em up (before) yaaaaa toggle the switch (OFF) no twitch zone approaching blessed by a witch bewitched in trance coz
+trick is not to care about a diss get in tha niche don't change your pitch switch'em up before you took the switch OFF no twitch zone approaching blessed by a witch bewitched in trance coz